rehamlaila/Smart-Room-Climate-Control-System/README.md

 Open the Java application in IntelliJ IDEA.
 Make sure the Java JDK is configured.
 Add the jSerialComm library to the project.
-Connect the Arduino to the computer.
+Connect the Arduino system to the computer.
 Run Main.java.
 Enter the desired temperature when prompted.
 Enter Q to safely stop the program.